Overview of Healthy at Home Eviction Relief Fund

 - Proof of renter status, such as a current written lease.

-- Documentation of income: Either your 2020 IRS 1040 tax form OR proof of income for the past 30 days (paystubs, unemployment statement, etc.)
+- Proof of income for the past 30 days (paystubs, unemployment statement, etc.)

 - Documentation that you are behind on rent (if applicable): A past due letter from landlord, a pending court eviction, eviction notice, or similar document.